safdar-azeem/commit-master/README.md

 The toolkit:

 - Uses the Git repository of the currently opened project.
+- Offers to initialize Git in the current project when needed.
 - Finds added, modified, deleted, and renamed files.
 - Creates one commit for each logical file change.
 - Generates a clear commit message from the change type.